Data Visualisations using Waste Data Interrogator

-Across the industry there is growing interest in how waste actually moves across England.
+Across the industry there is growing interest in how waste actually moves across the country.
 Operators, local authorities and large waste producers all talk about the need for transparency, better evidence and clearer supply‑chain visibility.
 Yet much of the underlying data sits in difficult formats or is not easily interpreted without specialist knowledge.

 We wanted to show what is possible when waste expertise is combined with proper data handling.
 This piece is an example.
 It uses public data sets, a clear methodology and a visual approach to tell a story about how waste travels from the North West to disposal sites across England.